 All the workshops are based on silversmithing techniques of forming metal directly with a hammer and anvil.
 In each two-day workshop, Séamus will lead you through a series of exercises designed to develop your skill and understanding of the technique.
-Starting at the basics, he will demonstrate each step and give you the chance to practice it yourself before guiding you through to more advanced techniques.
+Starting at the basics, he will demonstrate each step and give you the chance to practice and gain competence before guiding you through to more advanced techniques.

 For further information see; www.theschoolofjewellery.ie